iajoiner/stay-at-home-watch/README.md

 # stay-at-home-watch
-Aim: Understanding Google mobility reports
-The Community Mobility Reports from Google provide insights into what has changed in response to policies aimed at combating COVID-19.
+__Aim__: Understanding Google mobility reports and generating insights from pdf reports The Community Mobility Reports from Google provide insights into what has changed in response to policies aimed at combating COVID-19.
 The reports chart movement trends over time by geography, across different categories of places such as retail and recreation, groceries and pharmacies, parks, transit stations, workplaces, and residential.
 This is a project that is initiated as part of [Data vs Corona Hackathon](https://www.datavscorona.com/)